SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 ## Use fields extracted by FERs and avoid the where operator

-Whenever possible, use keyword searches and fields already extracted using [Field Extraction Rules](../../../Manage/Field-Extractions.md "Manage Field Extractions") (FERs) to filter data instead of using the [where](../../Search-Query-Language/Search-Operators/where.md "where") operator.
+Whenever possible, use keyword searches and fields already extracted using [Field Extraction Rules] (../../../Manage/Field-Extractions.md "Manage Field Extractions") (FERs) to filter data instead of using the [where] (../../Search-Query-Language/Search-Operators/where.md "where") operator.
 If it is not possible to only use a keyword or pre-extracted field, use both a keyword search AND the where clause.

 **Best approach:** Field Extraction Rule field AND keyword